-5) School Ethos
+3. School Ethos

-The culture and ethos at Long Calderwood is inspired by the convention of the rights of the child.
-Rights and responsibilities are at the heart of everything we do and our school motto is:
+The culture and ethos at Long Calderwood are inspired by the convention of the rights of the child.
+Rights and responsibilities are at the heart of everything we do, and our school motto is:

 Imagine and achieve